novoselov-ab/ai-zero/README.md

 * Monte Carlo Tree Tearch with policy NN
 * Self-play, optimization, evaluation and validation workers

-The idea is to have simple, minimal and easy understand implementation.
+The idea is to have simple, minimal and easy to understand implementation.
 That means that performance was not a priority.
-Howeever the whole training process runs in parallel on 4 threads (4 workers) and optimizer also spawns some threads, it was easy to do without sacrificing simplicity of the project.
+Howeever the whole training process runs in parallel on 4 threads (4 workers) and optimizer also spawns some threads, it was easy to do that without sacrificing simplicity of the project.

 Examples include (all single main.cpp files):
 * Mnist CNN training